OmidID/DotNetBlog/README.md

     ```
 *   Initialize the blog

-    You can access 'http://{YourBlogAddress}/install' to initialize the blog, this will help to create a default admin user, which username and password are both 'admin'.
+    You can access 'http://{YourBlogAddress}/install' to initialize the blog.

-The project is still in DEVELOPMENT!